 As online poker action happens very quickly, most players use a kind of shorthand to speed things up.
-Online poker acronyms can be very which confusing to new player.
-So I’ve have put together a list of the most common poker terms used online.
+Online poker acronyms can be very confusing to new players.
+So I’ve put together a list of the most common poker terms used online.

 Poker Chat Terms